 3. Rehearse the flow of the webinar.

 Depending on the requirement, webinars usually last for about 45 minutes to a little over an hour.
-Within this time you would have hopefully made your introduction, presentation, sales pitch, and Q & A.
+Within this time you would have hopefully made your introduction, presentation, sales pitch, and Q&A.

 Therefore, it’s important to go through your presentation only with relevant key points.
-And only by practicing would you know if you need to omit, highlight, or add certain topics during your webinar.
+Only by practicing would you know if you need to omit, highlight, or add certain topics during your webinar.
 At some point, you’d also learn if it’s a good idea to interject interactivity before, during, or after the actual webinar.

 BONUS HACKS:

-• Eat before the big ‘show’.
+- Eat before the big ‘show’.

-• Make sure your WI-FI is stable.
+- Make sure your WI-FI is stable.

-• Charge your laptop.
+- Charge your laptop.

-• Find good lighting and position at a good angle.
+- Find good lighting and position at a good angle.

-• Have drinking water within easy reach.
+- Have drinking water within easy reach.

-• Complete any bathroom business before the start.
+- Complete any bathroom business before the start.

 I made sure I did those 3 things days before my scheduled webinar.
 Meanwhile, the bonus hacks I did mostly out of common sense.
 Being unusually nervous, to say I was over-prepared was an understatement.
 I honestly didn’t want to forget anything not to mention I was doing it all on my own.
-There was no assistant to help me set-up or a mentor with tips on how to do a smashing webinar.
+There was no assistant to help me set up or a mentor with tips on how to do a smashing webinar.

 To set the record straight, I didn’t have a perfect presentation.
 Based on the feedback though, it appears I had an engaging one.
 So looking back, here are the things I’ve learned I did right while some, I can only WISH I did in the first place.